blza/ora_te/README.md

 ## Compatibility and requirements.
 Developed for and tested on Oracle 11r2.

+UDTs and the package are self contained, no additional dependencies.
 You only have to have Resource role to deploy and use UDTs and the package.

 ## Installation
-Just download all files and run deploy_te.sql.
+Just download all files and run `deploy_te.sql` from the root directory.

 ## Regression testing
-Unit tests are coming.
+Unit tests can be found in ut subdirectory.

+To deploy unit tests run `ut/deploy_ut.sql`.
+To actually run unit tests run `ut/run_tests.sql`.

+Profiling info is to come...

 ## Licence
-Mit licence applies, so give credits.
+Mit licence applies.